 • High Season (June–August): Prices for hotels and rentals peak.
 Note for 2026: A total Solar Eclipse will occur on August 12, 2026.
 Expect extremely high demand and prices during this week.
 We strongly recommend booking 6–12 months in advance for August 2026.

-• Shoulder Season (May & Sept): Moderate prices, decent weather.
+• Shoulder Season (May & Sept): Moderate prices with good weather and easier availability.

 Group Size